slbailey/Retrovue/docs/runtime/schedule_service.md

 **MasterClock remains passive.
 It does not fire callbacks or timers.
 The scheduler_daemon polls MasterClock for time instead of registering 'wake me at 06:00' listeners.**

-**ScheduleService never calls datetime.now() directly.
+**SchedulingService never calls datetime.now() directly.
 It always works from explicit timestamps provided by the daemon, which come from MasterClock.**

 ## ScheduledSegment Model

-ScheduledSegment represents what ScheduleService emits for downstream consumers:
+ScheduledSegment represents what SchedulingService emits for downstream consumers:

 ```python
 ScheduledSegment: